MUNsdh/readthedocs/docs/source/Creating Web Apps Using Bubble.rst

 (photo 36)

 Back in the design tab, click on the image you added click on the input box next to "Dynamic image".
 Click on the blue bar that pops up labelled "Insert dynamic data" and put in "Current user's photo".
-For aesthetic purposes, lets also set Run-mode rendering to "Zoom".
+For aesthetic purposes, let's also set Run-mode rendering to "Zoom".
 Now go to the conditional tab and do the same thing we did for the button, except set the condition to "When Current User is logged in" instead of "logged out".
 Make sure to disable "This element is visible on page load" here as well.
 "Most social media sites use circular frames for profile photos.
 We can do the same here by creating a new style called "circularframe" or something similar.
 Edit this style to have a roundness of 9999 (or some other really large number).
 The profile photo should now be circular.

 If you run the app now and sign in, you would probably notice the login button disappear, but no profile photo appears in its place.
 This is because we did not set the User's "photo" field to be the user's profile picture when their account was created with Google.
 Also, a user who creates their account without Google has no way to set their profile picture, so it is just empty.

-Lets fix this issue by setting a default "anonymous" photo for users when they first create an account.
+Let's fix this issue by setting a default "anonymous" photo for users when they first create an account.
 Go to the **Data** tab and click on the "Upload" button next to the "photo" field we set up for the "User" type earlier.
 Choose a photo to display when a user has not yet set their own profile photo.

 (photo 37)